- Rules of debate at meetings

 - e.
 A person shall stand when requesting to speak and when speaking (except when a person has a disability or is likely to suffer discomfort)] OR A person shall raise his/her hand when requesting to speak and stand when speaking (except when a person has a disability or is likely to suffer discomfort)].
-The Chairman of the meeting may at any time permit a person to be seated when speaking.
+The Chairperson of the meeting may at any time permit a person to be seated when speaking.

 - f.
-At the Chairman’s discretion and with the agreement of the council, a member of the public may be invited to answer questions on matters of fact relating to the item under consideration by the Council at that point on the agenda where the matter is being discussed.
+At the Chairperson’s discretion and with the agreement of the council, a member of the public may be invited to answer questions on matters of fact relating to the item under consideration by the Council at that point on the agenda where the matter is being discussed.

 - h.
 Photographing, recording, broadcasting or transmitting the proceedings of a meeting by any means is not permitted without the Council’s prior written consent.